The Blue Moon Boys

 The Blue Moon Boys were an American rock and roll band that was formed by Elvis Presley, lead guitarist Scotty Moore and double bass player Bill Black.
-The group members were introduced by Sun Studio owner Sam Phillips in 1954, except for D.J.
+The group members were introduced by Sun Studio owner Sam Phillips in 1954, except for drummer D.J.
 Fontana, who joined the group during a Louisiana Hayride tour in 1955.
 The Blue Moon Boys were inducted into the Musicians Hall of Fame and Museum in 2007.
 The band was named after Bill Monroe's song "Blue Moon of Kentucky".

 Background

 On July 18, 1953, Elvis Presley recorded a single at Sun Studio as a gift for his mother's birthday, the Ink Spots' "My Happiness", with "That's When Your Heartaches Begin" on the flipside.

 Studio owner Sam Phillips was not there, so Presley's recording was managed by his secretary, Marion Keisker, who kept a demo copy of the recording.

 At Phillips' behest Keisker called Presley for an appointment at the studio almost a year later; he returned on June 26, 1954.
 Although most of the session was not recorded, Phillips was impressed by Presley and introduced him to the country music band Starlight Wranglers' guitarist Scotty Moore, who later introduced Presley to double bass player Bill Black.